la-gg/la-gg/README.md

 # Hello I'm Alice Lele!
-_Recent Graduate of the Master's of Public Policy degree at the [Harris School of Public Policy](https://harris.uchicago.edu/)_
+_Recent graduate of the Master's of Public Policy program at the [Harris School of Public Policy](https://harris.uchicago.edu/)_

 ## Python Code Sample